1,490

 Topics: Pete Seeger's Rainbow Quest, Folk music, Trinidadian music, Hilanders Steel Band, Calypso music

-Pete Seeger; The Greenbriar Boys
+by Pete Seeger; The Greenbriar Boys

 audio